tousiful/laravel-blog/readme.md

 ## About This Project

-This is a simple blog prject by using Php Laravel Framework for learning purpose.
+This is a simple blog project by using Php Laravel Framework.

 <h3>Installation:</h3>